Ending your membership

 If you are moving abroad, check whether you should continue being a member.

 You can only switch between unemployment funds while you are working.
-In other words, you cannot switch unemployment funds when you are, for example , unemployed, on child care leave or on study leave.
+In other words, you cannot switch unemployment funds when you are, for example, unemployed, laid off full time, on child care leave or on study leave, even though your employment relationship would be valid.

 What should I do?